SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 To start `Serf`, we need to create the proper service for `S6`.
 Let's do that with the creation of the service folder in `ha/services` and `webapp/services`.
-Use the following command to do that.
+Use the following command to do that (run this command in your Vagrant VM).

 ```
 mkdir /vagrant/ha/services/serf /vagrant/webapp/services/serf